by Michael Lockhart | 7 August, 2017

 Early on, industrialisation was a good thing, because for a long time it helped raised standards of living for most people in the western world.
 But a rising real standard of living stopped decades ago, and has even reversed, and the many disadvantages of industrialisation continue unabated, including both environmental and cultural deterioration.

 Industrial production tends to commoditise, standardise and globalise the design of products.
-These products are what I call Fast designs because like Fast food, they are made fast to be consumed fast.
+I call these products Fast designs because like Fast food, they are made fast for fast consumption.
 Just as you can buy a Big Mac and a Coke anywhere in the world and it will taste the same, you can buy cotton jeans, t-shirts and baseball caps and they are all the same.
 Wherever you go, anywhere, things are starting to look the same, cars look the same, houses look the same, high-tech goods like cellphones all look the same, websites, packaging and signs all look the same.
 And there are also way too many of all of them.

 With cultural artefacts becoming increasingly the same, it is a death nell on cultural diversity.
 However, modern-day producers are very cunning.
 By regularly introducing new technology and features, which they call innovation, and by constantly changing attractive styling and emotional advertising campaigns they create superficial differences which continually makes last year’s model redundant and pushes the amount of stuff piling up in people’s cupboards, wardrobes, garages and lockups sky high.
 The problem is that the more culturally shallow things are, the less of a real and enduring connection people have with them.